 - Commitment: You commit to living your life in line with your values instead of giving in to cravings for things like alcohol or drugs.

 - Orientation toward valued living: This means aiming for more meaningful goals than just trying not to drink anymore; it teaches you how to identify what’s important enough for you to stop drinking and stay sober over time.

-Motivational interviewing is meant to enable you to confront your ambivalence about change in a nonjudgmental environment.
+Motivational interviewing enables you to confront your ambivalence about change in a non-judgmental environment.

 It’s collaborative and geared toward helping you explore your thoughts, feelings, and behaviors surrounding your drinking problem.

 Motivational interviewing is not confrontational or directive.
 Instead, it’s designed to help you develop a plan for change by providing guidance through questions and reflections from the therapist.

 Motivational enhancement therapy focuses on enhancing your internal motivation to change.

 - Motivational enhancement therapy focuses on enhancing your internal motivation to change.
 It’s based on the belief that you can change your own behavior, not just as an end result of treatment but also during therapy sessions.

 - Motivational enhancement therapy is an active, directive therapy that includes motivational interviewing (MI).

 There are several techniques for treating alcohol addiction, and it’s important to find the right one for you to stay sober.